What is high-functioning anxiety?

 It seems easier to just force yourself to move along until you get over them.

-My clients discover that what they were worried about isn't so bad.
+Our clients discover that what they were worried about isn't so bad.
 That they have more resources than they realized.
 They learn pretty quickly that they are the bad-asses they always wanted to be.

-Therapy with me involves a mix of practical tools and reflective insight about where your emotional and behavioral patterns come from.
+Therapy with us involves a mix of practical tools and reflective insight about where your emotional and behavioral patterns come from.
 Creating real change requires both: An understanding of why we do what we do, as well as actual replacements for those habits that no longer serve us.

 Turn off that voice that tells you to try "just one more" quick fix.
 It's not about scented candles, detoxing diets, or pushing through the stress.